Austin Salyer was fatally shot through a wall. The shooter was jailed for 90 days

 “We’re not even allowed to talk to her.
 We’ve asked to speak to her so that we could get an explanation so that we could put our mind at ease and we were told she doesn’t,” Mr Salyer says.
 “We’re reasonable people ...
 If there’s a legitimate reason we could understand that.”

-Prosecutors said it could take up to two years for the Salyers to obtain answers.
 Austin’s parents have now filed a civil lawsuit against Brown, his father and his girlfriend, who is believed to have been in his apartment around the time the shooting took place.
 They said that’s their last recourse to seek accountability.

 “And so that’s kind of the point we’re at now.
 It’s more about trying to understand why the justice system has failed Austin, why the justice system has failed us, why it’s failed his friends, and why it’s failed society as a whole,” Mr Salyer says.